 Try This for Easier Applique, Paper Piecing, and More

 Have you ever found yourself holding a paper template up to a window and tracing it onto fusible web, freezer paper, or fabric?
 While it works (during the day, anyway), your arms are likely to become tired after a few minutes.

 A light table, light box, or light pad can relieve the strain on your arms and turn a tracing chore into a more manageable process.
-And, once you have one, you may find yourself using your light pad way more often than you expected.
+Once you have one, whether it’s a DIY light box or a purchased light pad, you may use it way more often than you expected.

+Try This for Easier Applique, Paper Piecing, and More